 - Comparison shop for the item.
 Find out where you can buy the item for the best price.
 (Provide prices from at least two different price sources.)
 Call around; study ads.
 Look for a sale or discount coupon.
 Consider alternatives.
 Can you buy the item used?
 Should you wait for a sale?

 - Do the following:

 - Prepare a budget reflecting your expected income (allowance, gifts, wages), expenses, and savings.
-Track your actual income, expenses, and savings for 13 consecutive weeks.
-(You may use the forms provided in this pamphlet, devise your own, or use a computer generated version.)
-When complete, present the results to your merit badge counselor.
+Track and record your actual income, expenses, and savings for 13 consecutive weeks.
+(You may use the forms provided in the merit badge pamphlet, devise your own, or use a computer generated version.)
+When complete, present the records showing the results to your merit badge counselor.

 - Compare expected income with expected expenses.

 - If expenses exceed income, determine steps to balance your budget.

 - If income exceeds expenses, state how you would use the excess money (new goal, savings).

 - Discuss with your merit badge counselor FIVE of the following concepts: